tfabris/TomServo/README.md

 - 7mm is about 116.67% of 6mm.

 Trains:
-  - Wider
-  - Non-circularness of circular features must be corrected.
-  - Make the train edges have a "lip" thickness so that they print reliably out to their edges.
   - Make them blobby like they were vacu-formed, rather than crisp (possibly just apply a subdivision modifier to smooth them).

 Print, paint, and assemble all parts again, after several major redesigns and changes.

-Try the anti-aliasing feature in C7hitubox when reprinting.

 If assembly went OK, then delete the "backup" objects from the blender file.